U.S. Route 59 in Texas: Houston to Marshall

 Leaving Houston, US 59 intersects Beltway 8 again on the northside of town, passing by Bush Intercontinental Airport and heads into Humble.
-Between Houston and Livingston, most of US 59 is a limited-access freeway but the I-69 designation temporarily ends at the Montgomery-Liberty county line.
+Between Houston and Livingston, most of US 59 is a limited-access freeway but the I-69 designation temporarily ends near the Liberty-San Jacinto county line.
 US 59 passes through or bypasses the towns of Cleveland, Shepherd before crossing the Trinity River, then US 59 passes through Livingston.
 46 miles north of Livingston, US 59 bypasses Lufkin, where it overlaps US 69.
 After leaving Lufkin, US 59 crosses the Angelina River.
 10 mi north of Lufkin, US 59 bypasses Nacogdoches and heads in an almost entirely east–west direction.
 Drivers wishing to stay on US 59 must turn left in Tenaha, where the highway intersects US 96 and ends its overlap with US 84.
 US 59 passes through Carthage before intersecting I-20 south of Marshall.